oopsmonk/documentation/iot/0.1/cryptocore/iota-projects/do-proof-of-work.md

 ## Prerequisites

-To complete this guide, you need to have completed the [CryptoCore getting started guide](../introduction/get-started.md).
+To complete this tutorial, you need to have completed the [CryptoCore getting started guide](../introduction/get-started.md).

 You also need Node.js installed on the Raspberry Pi.
 See [this article](https://github.com/nodesource/distributions/blob/master/README.md#debinstall) and follow the Ubuntu installation instructions.

 ## Packages

-To complete this guide, you need to install the following Node.js packages:
+To complete this tutorial, you need to install the following Node.js packages:

 --------------------
 ### npm